PnEcrins/Istsos-import/README.md

 The float representation change between countries :
 In UK `'123,6'` mean `1236.0` whereas in France its float representation is `123.6`.
 The app take the current server locale to determine how cast string to float.
 You can override this behaviour with the parameter `LOCALE`

+### Null and Nan values

+If the values of a observed properties is missing you must fill it with the "Nan" values.
+An empty valuesn "NULL", or any other values not convertible to float will cause an error for all the corresponding eventime.